 "Clearwater Labs is an innovative approach to carrying on our state’s proud tradition of entrepreneurship and advancing 'Made in Wisconsin' science, technology and innovation," Baldwin said.
 "When we provide students with the experience and skills businesses need, we will have graduates that can help grow our economy.
 And if we do more to support our small business startups, we will keep more graduates here in Wisconsin and create more jobs in our state."

-This unique and exciting educational opportunity was co-founded by senior software engineering major Alex Stout from Baraboo, who serves as director of the Information Technology Commission of Student Senate.
+This unique and exciting educational opportunity was co-founded by senior software engineering major Alex Stout from Baraboo, who served as director of the Information Technology Commission of Student Senate.
 In 2018, the ITC was seeking approval of another innovation-related line item in the budget.
 Previous innovation line items supported by the ITC were the Makerspace and Virtual Reality Lab in McIntyre Library, both physical spaces dedicated to student creativity and exploration.

 In tossing around thoughts for a new project, Stout came up with the idea of a student-run group for computer science students seeking to advance their industry knowledge — more of an idea or concept to cultivate than a physical project for the ITC to create.